nilsmehlhorn/blog/src/pages/posts/angular-environment/index.md

 ## Testing with Environments

-Sometimes I found myself in situation where I'd wanted to perform environment-specific tests.
+Sometimes I found myself in situations where I'd wanted to perform environment-specific tests.
 Maybe you'd have an error handler that should only log to the console in a development environment but [forward errors to a server](/posts/angular-error-tracking-with-sentry) during production.
-As environments are simply imported it is cumbersome to mock them during test execution - let's fix that.
+As environments are simply imported it is inconvenient to mock them during test execution - let's fix that.

 The Angular architecture is based on the principle of [dependency injection](https://angular.io/guide/dependency-injection)